Wosniak/SimpleCashFlow/README.md

 For more information about SOLID Principles: [SOLID Principles on Wikipedia](https://en.wikipedia.org/wiki/SOLID)

+### Observability

+The web api implements a helth check end point, based on Microsoft.Extensions.Diagnostics.HealthChecks

+The uri to access the helth check is: \<Minimal Api URI\>/hc

+### Loggin

+For logging purposes, the solution uses Serilog Packege.

+The choice is based on it´s many possible ways to store log, going from files, to multiple types of data bases.

+That flexibility allows to plan the growth of the application and the many possibilities on quering the logs to generate statistics.

 ## How to run the application:

 To run the project, is required an external Identity provider that implements OpenID/OAuth Reference.

-To configure your IdP, change the URI paramenter on IdP Section of SimpleCashFlow.WebApi appsettings.json
+To configure your IdP, change the Authority and Audience paramenter on IdP Section of SimpleCashFlow.WebApi appsettings.json, inserting the correct values for your environment

 On development fase, Auth0 was a chaice as IdP.